Olivia Rodrigo

 Olivia Isabel Rodrigo (born February 20, 2003) is an American singer-songwriter and actress.
-She began her career as a child, appearing in commercials and the direct-to-video film An American Girl: Grace Stirs Up Success (2015).
-She rose to prominence for her leading roles in the Disney Channel series Bizaardvark (2016–2019) and the Disney+ series High School Musical: The Musical: The Series (2019–2022).
+Rodrigo began her career as a child actress, appearing in commercials and the direct-to-video film An American Girl: Grace Stirs Up Success (2015).
+She rose to prominence with her leading roles in the Disney Channel series Bizaardvark (2016–2019) and the Disney+ series High School Musical: The Musical: The Series (2019–2022).

-Shifting focus onto her recording career, Rodrigo signed with Geffen Records to release her 2021 single "Drivers License", which peaked at number one on the US Billboard Hot 100 for eight weeks and raised her to international prominence.
-That same year, she released her debut studio album, Sour, which spawned her second number-one song "Good 4 U" and the similarly successful singles "Deja Vu", "Traitor", and "Brutal".
-The documentary Olivia Rodrigo: Driving Home 2 U, which chronicles the creative process of Sour, was released the following year.
-In 2023, Rodrigo released her second studio album, Guts, supported by her third number-one song "Vampire" and the singles "Bad Idea Right?" and "Get Him Back!"
+Rodrigo shifted her focus to music and signed with Geffen Records in 2020.
+Her debut studio album, Sour (2021), topped the US Billboard 200 and nine other charts worldwide.
+It was preceded by the US Billboard Hot 100 number-one singles "Drivers License" and "Good 4 U".
+She was the subject of a documentary, Olivia Rodrigo: Driving Home 2 U (2022).
+Her next two studio albums, Guts (2023) and You Seem Pretty Sad for a Girl So in Love (2026), produced the US number-one singles "Vampire" and "Drop Dead" respectively, making her the first artist to have each lead single from their first three albums debut atop the chart.

-Overall, Rodrigo has released three Billboard Hot 100 number-one singles, two US Billboard 200 number-one albums, and eight songs with multi-platinum certifications from the Recording Industry Association of America (RIAA).
-Her accolades include three Grammy Awards, four MTV Video Music Awards, and seven Billboard Music Awards.
-She was recognized as Times Entertainer of the Year in 2021, Billboards Woman of the Year in 2022, and twice as ASCAP's Pop Music Songwriter of the Year in 2022 and 2024.
+Rodrigo's accolades include three Grammy Awards, four MTV Video Music Awards, and seven Billboard Music Awards.
+She was named Times Entertainer of the Year in 2021, Billboards Woman of the Year in 2022, and ASCAP's Pop Music Songwriter of the Year in both 2022 and 2024.

 Early life

-Olivia Isabel Rodrigo was born on February 20, 2003, at the Rancho Springs Medical Center in Murrieta, California, to Jennifer, a school teacher, and Chris, a family therapist.
-She is an only child and grew up in neighboring Temecula.
+Olivia Isabel Rodrigo was born on February 20, 2003, at the Rancho Springs Medical Center in Murrieta, California, to Jennifer (née Lee), a schoolteacher, and Chris, a family therapist.
+She is an only child, and grew up in neighboring Temecula.
 Rodrigo was born half-deaf in her left ear.
-Rodrigo is half-Filipina and identifies as Filipino American.
+She is half-Filipina and identifies as Filipino American.
 Her paternal grandparents and great-grandparents emigrated from the Philippines, and her family follows Filipino traditions, including preparation of cuisine.
 Her mother has German and Irish ancestry.
-She grew up listening to her parents' favorite alternative rock music, such as the bands No Doubt, Pearl Jam, the White Stripes, and Green Day.
+She grew up listening to her parents' favorite alternative rock bands, such as No Doubt, Pearl Jam, the White Stripes, and Green Day.

-Rodrigo attended Lisa J. Mails Elementary School in Murrieta, participating in their after-school musical theater program.
-At age five, her parents signed her up for vocal lessons with Jennifer Dustman, who would begin to enroll Rodrigo in various local singing competitions.
-Under the advisement of Dustman, her parents enrolled her in acting lessons.
-She began taking piano lessons at age 9.
-Rodrigo first became interested in songwriting after listening to country music songs by Taylor Swift, and she was playing guitar by age 12.
+Rodrigo attended Lisa J. Mails Elementary School in Murrieta, participating in its after-school musical theater program.
+At age five, her parents signed her up for vocal lessons with Jennifer Dustman, who enrolled Rodrigo in various local singing competitions.
+On Dustman's advice, Rodrigo's parents enrolled her in acting lessons.
+She began taking piano lessons at age nine.
+Rodrigo first became interested in songwriting after listening to country music, and she was playing guitar by age 12.
 In May 2010, at age seven, she first appeared onscreen in an Old Navy commercial.